IDR/idr.openmicroscopy.org/_includes/curation-workflow.md

 idr-next or idr).

 An Excel spreadsheet is filled out with details about the study including.
-I usually fill out as much as I can and then send to the authors for finishing/checking.
+The IDR Team members fill out as much as possible and then send to the authors for finishing/checking.

 This spreadsheet is then sent to the Research Support Officer in the library and